humarroquin/Amy-portfolio/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I will research more about creating sliders or carousels with JS and the different options available for building them.

 ### Useful resources

 - [How To Create Image Gallery In JavaScript | Horizontal Scrolling Using JavaScript](https://www.youtube.com/watch?v=gzXyRa7jwk4) - This video helped me gain a better understanding of how to create a simple slider.
-I didn't use all the ideas from the video but focused mainly on moving the slider container to the right and left when the buttons were clicked.
+I did not use all the ideas from the video but focused mainly on moving the slider container to the right and left when the buttons were clicked.